docutils/docutils/sandbox/html4strict/README.txt

 * ``<sup>`` and ``<sub>`` tags are not allowed in preformatted blocks (``<pre>``).

-The `math-output` `config setting`_ defaults to "MathML".
+The `math-output` configuration setting defaults to "MathML".

-The xhtml11.css style sheet extends the standard layout for CSS2-conforming HTML browsers.
+The `xhtml11.css <xhtml11/xhtml11.css>`_ style sheet extends the standard layout for CSS2-conforming HTML browsers.

 Changes to the html4css1 writer